Directional weak mixing for $\mathbb{Z}^q$-actions: Introduction

 for all $f\in L^2(X,\mathcal{B}_X,\mu)$. \end{itemize} \end{thm}

-Furthermore, we show that the product system of two directional weak mixing systems is directional weak mixing (see Theorem \ref{thm10}) and investigate the relation between classical weak mixing and directional weak mixing.

 The structure of the paper is as follows.
-In Section 2, we recall some basic notions that we use in this paper.
-In Section 3, we introduce and study directional weak mixing systems.
-In Section 4, we prove Theorem \ref{thm22}.
-In Section 5, we investigate the relation between weak mixing and directional weak mixing.
-In Appendix A, we introduce corresponding results of $\mathbb{Z}^q$-t.d.s. for any integer $q\geq 2$.
+In Section \ref{Pre}, we recall some basic notions that we use in this paper.
+In Section \ref{sec:weak mixing}, we introduce directional weak mixing, and characterize it through various facets.
+In Section 4, we provide a directional version of the mean ergodic theorem.
+In Section \ref{sec:relation}, we discuss the relation between weak mixing and directional weak mixing.